tangshuang/etx/README.md

 If you do not pass callback, all callbacks of this event will be removed.

+Notice: you should must off events' callbacks when you do not need it!!!

 ### emit(event, ...args)

 Trigger callback functions of this event by passing parameters.